Implicit Langevin Algorithms for Sampling From Log-concave Densities: Implicit Langevin Algorithm (ILA)

-\end{assumption} In fact, it is straightforward to show that the values of $m$ in Assumptions \ref{ass:SecantCond} and \ref{ass:Convexity} must coincide.
-Furthermore, we remark that under Assumptions \ref{ass:Lipschitz} and \ref{ass:Convexity}, the spectrum of every Hessian matrix $\nabla^2 f(\v x)$ is controlled to be within $[m,M] \subset (0,\infty)$.
+{{In fact, it is straightforward to show that if Assumption \ref{ass:SecantCond} holds, then $m$ is necessarily common in the two inequalities.}} Furthermore, we remark that under Assumptions \ref{ass:Lipschitz} and \ref{ass:Convexity}, the spectrum of every Hessian matrix $\nabla^2 f(\v x)$ is controlled to be within $[m,M] \subset (0,\infty)$.
 Strong convexity is quite a natural assumption in Bayesian regression problems, as it can be guaranteed for the class of GLMs with Gaussian priors \citep{dasgupta2011probability}.

 Under Assumptions \ref{ass:Lipschitz} and \ref{ass:SecantCond}, we can now establish geometric ergodicity of the $\theta$-method scheme under certain conditions on $\theta$ and $h$ (Theorem \ref{thm:GeoErgodic}). \begin{theorem} For $f$ satisfying Assumptions \ref{ass:Lipschitz} and \ref{ass:SecantCond} that is $\gamma$-semi-convex, the iterates of the $\theta$-method scheme with associated transition kernel (\ref{eq:overdamped_kernel}) form a geometrically ergodic chain when $h < \frac{2}{\theta\gamma}$ provided we also have either $\theta \geq 1/2$, or both $\theta < 1/2$ and $h < 4 m / [M^2 (1 - 2\theta)]$. \end{theorem} While \cref{thm:GeoErgodic} establishes the geometric ergodicity of the chain towards \emph{some} stationary distribution, in general, that distribution need not necessarily be $\pi$.
 Nevertheless, under Assumptions \ref{ass:Lipschitz} and \ref{ass:Convexity}, we have established that the $\theta$-method discretization of the overdamped Langevin equation is stable for \emph{any} step size, provided $\theta \geq 1/2$.
 For these choices of $\theta$, this implies that ILA is less strict about step size tuning than ULA.
 As will be seen in \S\ref{sec:Numerics}, this will prove to have a profound effect on the performance of ILA relative to ULA on high-dimensional problems.